SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates AGFS, SAL, FRBA, MLVF

-AgroFresh Solutions, Inc. (NASDAQ: AGFS)’s sale to Paine Schwartz Partners for $3.00 per share in cash.
+AgroFresh Solutions, Inc. AGFS's sale to Paine Schwartz Partners for $3.00 per share in cash.
 If you are an AgroFresh shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.